karmaniverous/blog/_posts/2024-09-04-radash-the-new-lodash.md

 ---
 # prettier-ignore
 title: "Radash: The New Lodash"
 excerpt: "If you use Typescript and are still using Lodash: stop.
-Give Radash a try."
+It's time for a change Give Radash a try!"
 header:
   og_image: /assets/images/radash-the-new-lodash.png
   teaser: /assets/images/radash-the-new-lodash.png